How To Install LAMP (Linux, Apache, Mysql, PHP)

 systemctl start httpd

-Mariadb is a relational database server.
-It’s widely used MySQL server in the world.
-This is originally made by developer of MySQL.
-That’s well known as mariadb server in redhat /CentOS 6/7 version as we know if we installed MySQL server the package will be the name of MySQL not mariadb like in redhat 7.
+MariaDB is a relational database server.
+It’s a widely used MySQL server in the world.
+This is originally made by the developer of MySQL.
+That’s well known as the MariaDB server in RedHat/CentOS 6/7 version.

-It uses the port 5432 and open source database serve.
+It uses the port 5432 and open-source database server.
 The main configuration file is /etc/my.cnf

-First thing to do is to check whether already installed or not.
+The first thing is to do the check packages installed or not.

 rpm –qa mariadb*

 Once it’s get installed you need to check all the dependencies are installed or not using the same command.